ipbrennan90/PiMotions/docs/part2.md

         time.sleep(1)
     self.stop()
 ```

 Here, we are hardcoding a pixel change value of 30, and we're saying motion_detected is always true.
 We're doing this inside of an loop with `while RUN_DETECTOR`, so once we deploy this code to the Pi and we press "Turn Motion Detector On", the Pi should consistently send `{'pixChanged': 30, 'motion': true}` to the front end every second. `time.sleep(1)` makes the loop wait a second before emitting the next event.

-Now, let's push our code to our Pi using the resin cli we installed in Part 1 of the workshop.
-To do this, copy and paste this command into your terminal.
+Now, let's push our code to our Pi using the balena git remote we added in Part 1 of the workshop.
+To do this type the following into the command line.

 ```
-resin sync --source ./server --destination /server
+git push balena master
 ```

-This sync may take a few minutes, but you can can watch the progress in your resin.io device dashboard.
+This sync may take a few minutes, but you can can watch the progress in your balena.io device dashboard.

 Once the sync completes, go to the web app at `localhost:80` in your browser.